Jarrad Branthwaite isn’t shying away from the fact that the goal for the dressing room is to “get back into a European competition.”

 “I think that Everton identity is something the manager – David Moyes – has really brought back to the Club.
 He’s been brilliant with me and not only me, the rest of the dressing room as well.
 He knows what this club means to people, he knows what it takes to be successful and he gives us confidence to go out there and play.”

 It has been topsy-turvy season for the young centre-back who spent the first half of the campaign on the sidelines battling a persistent hamstring issue.
-Branthwaite went under the knife in October to fix the issue.
+Branthwaite went under the knife in October to fix the problem.

 Speaking about his recent injury scares and his personal ambitions, he said, “I am 23 years old now and I think I’ve still got loads more to go in terms of my levels.
 People ask me how far I think I am off my best after the injury but, honestly, I don’t think I’ve ever reached my ‘best’ yet, because I’ve got plenty of years to reach my prime.
 I will keep learning, keep pushing myself and do everything I can to help this team.”